Owen Miller Player Props: Brewers vs. Blue Jays

 Owen Miller At The Plate

-- Miller is batting .330 with nine doubles, four home runs and six walks.
+- Miller is hitting .328 with nine doubles, four home runs and six walks.

-- Miller has picked up a hit in 27 of 36 games this year, with multiple hits eight times.
+- Miller has reached base via a hit in 28 games this season (of 37 played), and had multiple hits in eight of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.